evgvs/turboarch/README.md

 Edit the `mirrorlist.default` file to change the mirrors.
 If reflector is enabled, that mirrors will only be used to download python and reflector.

 ### SSH
 Installing via ssh seems like a bad idea.
 However, it will probably work.
 Script will detect `$SSH_CONNECTION` and proceed to installation.
-If you are running script from some another remote shell, run script with environment variable `FORCE_NO_OPENVT=1`.
+If you are running script from some another remote shell, set environment variable `FORCE_NO_OPENVT=1`.

 ### Preconfigure
 To preconfigure the script, create a file called `config.default`: